The Alto Adige Wine Story

 Alto Adige Wine Region

-Positioned right below Austria at the tiptop of Italy, Alto Adige lies in a ‘Y’ shaped glacial valley.
-Before planes, this little valley used to be the main passage between Italy and the rest of Europe.
+At the tiptop of Italy, Alto Adige lies in a ‘Y’ shaped glacial valley right below Austria.
+Before planes, this little valley was the central passage between Italy and the rest of Europe.
 Because of its position as a gateway to Italy, Alto Adige was the focal point of conquest from the ancient Romans to the Nazi regime.
-It became part of Italy in 1919 and there are up to three official languages: Italian, German and Ladin.
+It became part of Italy in 1919, and there are up to three official languages: Italian, German, and Ladin.

 Vineyards in Alto Adige creep up the sides of glacial valleys in horizontal rows.
-The winery estates here are commonly called “Schloss” which is the German word for castle or chateau.
-Alto Adige is quite tiny at only 13,000 acres but the region varies enough to have 7 distinct growing sub-regions.
+The winery estates here are commonly called “Schloss,” which is the German word for castle or chateau.
+Alto Adige is quite tiny at only 13,000 acres, but the region varies enough to have seven distinct growing subregions.
 The city of Bolzano is smack-dab in the center of Alto Adige and has some of the most amazing scenery.

 Want some recommendations for great valued Italian wine?